SINTEF/sensapp/net.modelbased.sensapp.library.ws/README.md

 ## Running the server

 This is a basic server allowing connection, disconnection, message receiving and sending.
-When receiving a message, it is sent to a parsing function implemented [here](https://github.com/jnain/sensapp/tree/master/net.modelbased.sensapp.service.ws)
+When receiving a message, it just answer this message to the client.
+A true implemented server can be found [here](https://github.com/jnain/sensapp/tree/master/net.modelbased.sensapp.service.ws)
 .
 This function returns the response to give to this message, of null if the message is not allowed.

 * To run the server: